About 35 minutes’ drive from Todi, crossing the lush Umbrian countryside with its vineyards and olive groves, you will find Montefalco.

 The Sagrantino wine produced in Montefalco is considered among the best red wines in Italy.
 Those with enough time in the region enjoy pairing Elisa’s walking tour with a wine & food tasting excursion somewhere in the city center or in one of the many wineries scattered all around in the countryside.

-Not to be missed the two amazing Romanesque churches of San Michele Arcangelo and San Silvestro, the elegant main square and the walk to the old city fountains.
+Not to be missed the two amazing Romanesque churches of San Michele Arcangelo and San Silvestro, the elegant main square and the old city fountains.
 Bevagna is renowned throughout the world thanks to the Medieval Festival named Gaite and taking place each year in June; traditional market, artisans workshops, medieval taverns and entertainments.